zonkyio/embedded-postgres/README.md

 ## Introduction

-This project is a fork of [OpenTable Embedded PostgreSQL Component](https://github.com/opentable/otj-pg-embedded) created due to the inactivity of the maintainers.
+This project is a fork of [OpenTable Embedded PostgreSQL Component](https://github.com/opentable/otj-pg-embedded) created due to inactivity of maintainers.

 The library allows embedding PostgreSQL into Java application code with no external dependencies.
 Excellent for allowing you to unit test with a "real" Postgres without requiring end users to install and set up a database cluster.

-If you are using `Spring` or `Spring Boot` framework you can also consider using the specialized [embedded-database-spring-test](https://github.com/zonkyio/embedded-database-spring-test) project.
+If you are using `Spring` or `Spring Boot` framework you can also consider using the following more specialized [embedded-database-spring-test](https://github.com/zonkyio/embedded-database-spring-test) project.

 ## Features

-* All features of `com.opentable:otj-pg-embedded:0.13.1`
+* All features of `com.opentable:otj-pg-embedded:0.13.3`
 * Configurable version of [PostgreSQL binaries](https://github.com/zonkyio/embedded-postgres-binaries)
 * PostgreSQL 11+ support even for Linux platform
 * Support for running inside Docker, including Alpine Linux